shahbazal0m/landing-page-animation/README.md

-# 🚀 Hackathon Project – KOTHIK Loading Animation & Interactive Showcase
+# 🚀 Hackathon Project – KOTHIK Loading Animation & Interactive Showcase.

 This project was developed as part of the **Frontend Hackathon** conducted in
-**Job Ready AI Power Cohort 1.0** at **Sheryians Coding School, Bhopal, Madhya Pradesh**.
+**Job Ready AI Power Cohort 1.0** at **Sheryians Coding School Bhopal, Madhya Pradesh**.

 It focuses on building an **interactive loading animation, scramble/descramble text effect, and GSAP-powered transitions** that provide a creative frontend showcase experience.

 ---

-## 📑 Table of Contents
+## 📑 Table of Contents:

 - [Hackathon Info](#-hackathon-info)
 - [Project Features](#-project-features)